sarsamurmu/koat-databinder/README.md

 [CodePen Example](https://codepen.io/sarsamurmu/pen/XWWEdzy)

 #### Use of `set` method
 All data are saved as Proxy but direct child can't use the feature of Proxy.
+To make it reactive you have to use `set` method.
 ```js
 var dataBinder = new DataBinder(document.querySelector('#changeable'), {
   name: 'Septo Zepto',